astrotars/stream-android-custom-timeline/README.md

 }
 ```

 The `FeedService` is a singleton (by using Kotlin's [object](https://kotlinlang.org/docs/reference/object-declarations.html)) which stores a `CloudClient` instance. `CloudClient` is a class provided by Stream's Java library.
-This class is specifically used to provide functionality to client applications via frontend tokens.
-Stream's Java library contains a normal client for backend applications, so don't get confused on which client to use.
-The normal client requires private credentials which you don't want to embed in your mobile application!
+This class is specifically used to provide the functionality to client applications via frontend tokens.
+Stream's Java library contains a normal client for backend applications, so don't get confused about which client to use.
+The normal client requires private credentials that you don't want to embed in your mobile application!

 Now that we're authenticated with Stream, we're ready to post our first message!